Instagram Reels Pay Per 1000 Views: The Honest Math

 Is Instagram Reels monetization worth it compared to Patreon or Substack?

-For most creators, Patreon and Substack generate far more predictable income than Reels monetization.
-A Substack newsletter with 500 paid subscribers at $7/month earns $3,500 monthly, while 500,000 Reels views might earn $5–$25.
-Reels work best as top-of-funnel content that drives followers toward owned platforms where revenue is stable.
-Treating Instagram as a discovery engine rather than a direct income source aligns better with sustainable creator economy strategy.
+For most creators, Patreon and Substack bring in much more predictable income than Reels.
+A Substack newsletter with 500 paid subscribers at $7 per month earns $3,500 monthly.
+Meanwhile, 500,000 Reels views might earn $5-$25.
+Reels work best as top-of-funnel content.
+They drive followers to platforms where income is steady.
+Treating Instagram as a discovery tool, not a direct income source, fits better with a lasting creator business.

 Can you make a full-time income from Instagram Reels views alone?

-Very few creators earn a full-time income solely from Instagram Reels view payouts.
-The per-view rates are too low to sustain meaningful income without tens of millions of monthly views.
-Successful full-time Instagram creators typically stack multiple revenue streams: brand sponsorships, affiliate commissions, digital products, and off-platform memberships.
-Reels views build reach and credibility, but relying on Instagram's payout program alone is a poor side-income strategy compared to diversified monetization.
+Very few creators earn a full-time income just from Instagram Reels view payouts.
+The per-view rates are too low to earn real money without tens of millions of monthly views.
+Successful full-time Instagram creators usually combine several income streams.
+These include brand sponsorships, affiliate commissions, digital products, and off-platform memberships.
+Reels views build reach and credibility.
+But relying only on Instagram's payout program is a poor strategy compared to earning from multiple sources.